Swatiiiishettyyyy/Nucleotide-website/Postman_Documentation/04_Cart_Module.md

 ### Details
 - **Method:** `POST`
 - **Endpoint:** `/cart/add`
 - **Description:** Add item to cart.
-For couple/family products, creates multiple rows (2 for couple, 4 for family).
+For couple/family products, creates multiple rows (2 for couple, 3-4 for family).
 Every cart item must be linked with member_id and address_id.
+Addresses can be the same for all members or different for each member.

 ### Headers
 ```